 Out of the pure volume, rare data deletion, other data sources and complexity, Big Data landscapes are realized with different technology stacks.

-How multi-dimensional Time Series OLAP operations matter?
+Why do we need multi-dimensional Time Series OLAP operations?

 Just imagine the world of an executive:

 Dozens of plants, hundreds of salesmen, thousands of employees and millions of sold products.
 How do you push the company in the right direction?
 Who are our star salesmen?
 Which are the most profitable products?
 Where and which products get sold the most?

 These questions are asked by executives in order to steer a company and effective means to analyze the data in this way are needed.
 Therefore, one needs a simple way to compute different perspectives of the same data.
 Furthermore, one needs to view and get insights into specific subsets of the same data.

 Data Scientists face the same issue as they need to determine which fraction of the Time Series Data they use to train AIs or to do descriptive analysis or investigations.
 Thus, they need ways to have data available in a pre-processed format to get the necessary perspectives easily when it is required, technology-wise or enterprise-wise.

 In the following, we use this sample dataset to help explain how multi-dimensional Time Series Data Analysis operations can be applied.
 We see that Date, Quarter and Year refer to Time Series Data and time intervals.

 We show a schematic multidimensional arrangement of this data in the following graphic.
 The multidimensional arrangement is typically called cube or Hypercube in.

 We see that the different columns are mapped onto dimensions and the revenues are represented by the measure (M) in the middle.
 Hence, the values of the columns link the indicator or revenues together.